mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 > They should step off the top of the thousand-foot pole;
 > The worlds in the ten directions are their entire body.
 >
-> – Verse by Changsha Jingcen (長沙景岑) (dates unknown).
+> – Verse by Changsha Jingcen (長沙景岑) (788-868 CE).
 From *Treasury of the True Dharma Eye: Dōgen’s Shōbōgenzō, Volume I-VII*, by the Sōtō Zen Text Project, p.
 321.

 “Entire body” here is *zenshin*.
 So there is a sense of stepping into this vastness which contains everything... or rather, which *is* everything.